 William C. Walton, Ph.D.

-Senior Marine Scientist II
+Senior Marine Scientist III

 Associate Professor, School of Fisheries, Aquaculture & Aquatic Sciences, Auburn University

 Bill Walton is the oyster aquaculture Extension specialist with Mississippi-Alabama Sea Grant Consortium.
 He is an associate professor in Auburn University’s School of Fisheries, Aquaculture & Aquatic Sciences and a marine Extension specialist for the Alabama Cooperative Extension System.
 Working along the coast of the Gulf of Mexico at Auburn University’s Shellfish Lab (Dauphin Island, AL), he conducts applied research with local shellfish farmers, shellfishermen (commercial and recreational), and national and local organizations.
 Before moving to the Gulf, he did similar work along the coast of Massachusetts.
 His interests include all aspects of marine invertebrate fisheries, restoration and aquaculture.
 Bill has a BSc in Biology from Tufts, a MSc in Ecology from Rutgers, and a PhD in Fisheries Science from the University of Maryland.

 Working along the coast of the Gulf of Mexico at Auburn University’s Shellfish Lab and Dauphin Island Sea Lab (Dauphin Island, AL) and the Auburn University Marine Extension & Research Center (Mobile, AL), I conduct applied research with local shellfish farmers, shellfishermen (commercial and recreational), and national and local organizations.
 Before moving to the Gulf, I did similar work along the coast of Massachusetts, out on Cape Cod.

 My interests include all aspects of marine invertebrate fisheries, restoration and aquaculture.
 I currently am very interested in all questions related to improving the safety and quality of farmed shellfish.